inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/uow.md

 **When to use?**

-You should use the unit of work instead of running an explicit ``db.session.commit()`` or ``db.session.rollback()`` in the code.
+You should use Unit of Work instead of running an explicit ``db.session.commit()`` or ``db.session.rollback()`` in the code.
 Basically any function where you would normally have called a ``db.session.commit()`` should be changed to something like: